Therapy for the Lasting Impact of Controlling, Confusing, or Emotionally Neglectful Relationships

 Working Together

-I work with individual adults impacted by emotionally unsafe or controlling relationships.
+I work with adults impacted by emotionally unsafe or controlling relationships.

 Sessions are offered in-person in Scottsdale, AZ and via Telehealth to adults located in Arizona, California, and Massachusetts.